AlfaCentauri13/csc104Cats/README.md

 persianlonghair.html - info page on the Persian Longhair domesticshorthair.html - info page on the Domestic Shorthair style.css - CSS style for the whole site

+THE IMAGES IN THIS SITE ARE NOT MINE AND THIS SITE WILL NOT BE PUBLISHED TO THE WEB!!
+THIS IS A PROJECT SITE FOR COLLEGE!!